The Mews Blog > Climate action at Mews

 Hotels for Trees partner with hotels to encourage guests to skip housekeeping – one of the biggest energy drains for properties.
 For every night that guests forgo room cleaning, a tree gets planted instead.
 It offsets some of the carbon from their stay, as well as cutting down on energy, water and chemical usage, reducing costs.

-The scheme has only been running since July 2021, but 15,000 thousand trees have already been planted.
+The scheme has only been running since July 2021, but 15,000 trees have already been planted.
 Of that number, Mews alone contributed 2,300 – that’s before you start counting trees planted by Mews hotels.

 It’s also on our product roadmap to build a direct Hotels for Trees integration into the Mews platform.
 This would make it possible for guests to choose this option during booking or check-in, increasing uptake even further.